-James Whitworth is an assistant professor in the Lynn Pippenger School of Accountancy, teaching auditing and financial accounting.
+James Whitworth is an associate professor in the Lynn Pippenger School of Accountancy, teaching auditing and financial accounting.

 His research on audit report timeliness has been published in Auditing: A Journal of Practice and Theory and the Journal of Information Systems.
 He received a "best paper award" from the 2012 Academy of Business Research Conference.
 His research interests include auditing, financial accounting, corporate governance, audit committees and earnings quality.
 He is a licensed CPA and previously was an assistant professor at the University of North Carolina Wilmington.
 He also spent four years as a corporate accountant and one year in public accounting.